 We have found ourselves now entering some wonderful times for audiobooks and ebooks.
 Yay Audible and Kindle Unlimited.
 The question is, though, how do you decide between the two?
 Well, we will get to that.

-Kindle Unlimited is a subscription for books by Amazon where you get to read up to 10 books at one time.
+Kindle Unlimited is a reading app and subscription by Amazon for books where you get to read up to 10 books at one time.
 It’s a great choice for ebook lovers and readers.
-Audible is a subscription service for audiobooks where you get audiobooks at fixed prices and some at discounted prices or free.
+Audible is an audiobook subscription service where you get audiobooks at fixed prices and some at discounted prices or free.

 Let’s dive right in now and solve the debate of Kindle Unlimited vs Audible.